-The International Juries have been selected for the Venezia 78 Competition, for Orizzonti and for the “Luigi De Laurentiis” Venice Award for a Debut Film of the 78th Venice International Film Festival (1 > 11 September 2021) of La Biennale di Venezia, directed by Alberto Barbera.
+The International Juries have been selected for the Venezia 78 Competition, for Orizzonti, the “Luigi De Laurentiis” Venice Award for a Debut Film, and Venice VR.
+The 78th Venice International Film Festival of La Biennale di Venezia, directed by Alberto Barbera, will run 1 > 11 September 2021.

 The personalities convened as members of the Jury for the Venezia 78 Competition are: